dnif-archive/lookup-alienvault-otx/README.md

 | $AVOTXPulseTargetsCountries| List of countries in the OTX pulses that have been observed to be targeted by this domain's malware |
 | $AVOTXPulseTargetsIndustries| List of industries in the OTX pulses that have been observed to be targeted by this domain's malware |

-### Domain Geo Report
+### Retrieve Domain Geo Report

 Registered and inferred geographic information for a given domain (city, country, postal etc).

+- input : A Domain name

 ```
 _fetch $Domain from testingintegrations limit 1
 >>_lookup alienvaultotx get_domain_geo_report $Domain
 ```

+###### Sample walkthrough video for domain geo report

 [![Get Domain Geo Report Walkthrough Video](readme-media/GIFs/get_domain_geo_report.gif)](https://youtu.be/t5Hd9yR6GDc)

 Click the GIF above to view the high resolution video version.

+##### Note

 `testingintegrations` is a DNIF event store that can be uploaded for testing.

 The lookup call returns output in the following structure for available data

 |Field|Description|
 |-|-|